hemanta-sfsu/CSC666-02-Lexicon-Sentiment-Analysis/README.md

-File that builds the lexicon: buildLexicon.py
-File that takes in the movie review that needs to be analyzed: sentimentAnalysis.py
+File that builds the lexicon: buildLexicon.py "\n" File that takes in the movie review that needs to be analyzed: sentimentAnalysis.py

 *******************************************************